saeidalidadi/js-utilities/README.md

  ## Objects and Arrays

+   - **objectsDiff(changed: Object, base: Object)**
    This function compares two objects and returns the changes

 ```javascript
 import { objectsDiff } from "onstage-js-utilities";